Evergreen 1 and Evergreen 2 (supported by European Structural Investment Funds)

 Evergreen 1 was established as part of the 2007-13 North West Operational Programme, and includes Cheshire & Warrington, Lancashire, Blackburn & Darwen and Blackpool, in addition to the 10 Greater Manchester authorities.
 Evergreen 2 has recently been established under England's 2014-20 Operational Programme and is solely a Greater Manchester fund.

-The Evergreen 2 fund will invest up to £45m of European Regional Development Fund monies.
+The Evergreen 2 fund will invest up to £45m of European Regional Development Fund (ERDF) monies.
 This will be allocated as £30m from Priority 1a of the 2014-20 ERDF Operational Programme, and £15m from Priority 4b.

 The Evergreen Funds are managed by CBRE who provides debt funding for commercial property and regeneration projects between £1m and £15m.
 The Fund is open for applications.
 Specific areas of focus include office, industrial, research and innovation and carbon efficiency projects.